developersCradle/java-web-dev-soap-rest-api/README.md

 ?trk=public_profile_see-credential
 -->

-> While debugging a legacy system with a particularly nasty bug, I noticed something interesting: during the JAXB marshalling/unmarshalling process, a character was mysteriously changing. ~ *DevelopersCradle*
+> While debugging a legacy system with a particularly nasty bug, I noticed something interesting: during the JAXB marshalling/unmarshalling process, a character was mysteriously changing.
+>

-That small detail turned out to be the key to diagnosing the entire issue.
-It was a great reminder that in complex systems, subtle transformations—especially in serialization workflows—can have big impacts.
+> That small detail turned out to be the key to diagnosing the entire issue.
+It was a great reminder that in complex systems, subtle transformations—especially in serialization workflows—can have big impacts. ~ *DevelopersCradle*

 <p align="center">
-    Insert here
+    Insert Cert here
 </p>

 **Note: The material provided in this repository is only for helping those who may get stuck at any point of time in the course.
 It is very advised that no one should just copy the solutions(violation of Honor Code) presented here.**